An Efficient Global Optimization Algorithm with Adaptive Estimates of the Local Lipschitz Constants: Numerical Results

 \subsubsection{Third Benchmark Results}

-Table \ref{table:res_3} summarizes the numerical results obtained in the third and final benchmarks.
-The $\text{HALO}_{\text{L-BFGS-B}}$ algorithm emerges as the best performer, both in terms of AUOC and number of function evaluations.
-Conversely, the DIRECT algorithm appears to be relatively less effective.
+The numerical results for the third benchmark indicate that $\text{HALO}_{\text{SD-BOX}}$ and $\text{HLO}$ are the best-performing algorithm, according to Table \ref{table:res_all}.
+Conversely, the L-SHADE algorithm appears to be relatively less effective.

-There are some noticeable performance differences between the two versions of HALO employing different local optimizers.
-The variant equipped with the gradient-based optimizer, $\text{HALO}_{\text{L-BFGS-B}}$, demonstrates greater efficiency with fewer function evaluations compared to $\text{HALO}_{\text{SDBOX}}$.
-While $\text{HALO}_{\text{SDBOX}}$ and HLO exhibit similar problem-solving capabilities, $\text{HALO}_{\text{SDBOX}}$ achieves the solutions with an average of $\approx 400$ fewer function evaluations than HLO.
-This confirms that also in this benchmark, utilizing an estimate of the local Lipschitz constant accelerates the algorithm's convergence towards the global minimizers more effectively than relying solely on the global Lipschitz constant.
+While $\text{HALO}_{\text{SDBOX}}$ and HLO exhibit similar problem-solving capabilities, $\text{HALO}_{\text{SDBOX}}$ achieves the solutions with fewer function evaluations than HLO (see Fig. \ref{fig:dim_fe_1}.
+This confirms that, in this benchmark as well, utilizing an estimate of the local Lipschitz constant accelerates the algorithm’s convergence towards the global minimizers more effectively than relying solely on the global Lipschitz constant.
 This observation is supported by the operational characteristics shown in Fig. \ref{fig:oc_1}.
 Although DIRMIN significantly accelerates the convergence of DIRECT, it does not outperform HALO and HLO in terms of AUOC and function evaluations.
 This is likely because DIRECT-type approaches, based on potentially optimal hyperrectangles, tend to sample many of them, leading to extensive exploration of sub-optimal regions in the domain $\mathcal{D}$.
 CMA-ES performs better than the DIRECT algorithm but remains less competitive compared to the other approaches considered.
 The behavior of L-SHADE is particularly notable when observing the operational characteristic in Fig. \ref{fig:oc_1}.
 The algorithm requires a large number of function evaluations to solve a substantial percentage of problems, which explains the low AUOC value it obtained.

 Fig. \ref{fig:dim_1} highlights the performance of all algorithms across varying dimensionalities $N$.
 It can be observed that $\text{HALO}_{\text{L-BFGS-B}}$, $\text{HALO}_{\text{SDBOX}}$, HLO, and DIRMIN exhibit similar performance across different dimensionalities.
 CMA-ES also shows similar performance, slightly underperforming for $N = 2$ but remaining competitive for other values of $N$.
 On the other hand, DIRECT demonstrates a marked performance deterioration for $N \geq 6$ in this benchmark.